smlinux/nexuiz/Docs/server/readme.txt

-In this subdirectory you will find scripts and a config file that can be used to start a dedicated Nexuiz server on linux, mac or windows systems and also some tools that help with maintaining your server.
+This subdirectory contains scripts and a config file that can be used to start a dedicated Nexuiz (default) or Nexuiz Havoc server (differs in movement and weapon settings) on linux, mac or windows systems and also some tools that help with maintaining your server.

 You will need to copy the right script into your Nexuiz main directory, where the normal binaries are.
-There are two scrips for each sytems, one to start a normal Nexuiz server and one to start a Nexuiz 'Havoc' server, that differs in movement and weapon settings.
+There are two scrips for each sytems, one to start a normal Nexuiz server and one to start a Nexuiz 'Havoc' server.
 You then need to copy and ADJUST the config file which is called server.cfg.
 You can copy it either into the Nexuiz/data directory where the big data*.pk3 file is or when running on linux or mac you can as well copy it into a special directory called ~/.nexuiz/data

+After you have setup everything and have adjusted the config file you can start the server by running the server script.
+The options in the config file are only the most interesting and important ones.

 Please make sure your server is always uptodate!
 Just signup the Nexuiz release mailinglist to get informed about new releases.